Brown rat: Communication

 Brown rats are capable of producing ultrasonic vocalizations.
 As pups, young rats use different types of ultrasonic cries to elicit and direct maternal search behavior, as well as to regulate their mother's movements in the nest.
 Although pups produce ultrasounds around any other rats at the age of 7 days, by 14 days old they significantly reduce ultrasound production around male rats as a defensive response.
 Adult rats will emit ultrasonic vocalizations in response to predators or perceived danger; the frequency and duration of such cries depends on the sex and reproductive status of the rat.
-The female rat also emit ultrasonic vocalizations during mating.
+The female rat also emits ultrasonic vocalizations during mating.

 Rats may also emit short, high frequency, ultrasonic, socially induced vocalization during rough and tumble play, before receiving morphine, or mating, and when tickled.
 The vocalization, described as a distinct "chirping", has been likened to laughter, and is interpreted as an expectation of something rewarding.
 Like most rat vocalizations, the chirping is too high in pitch for humans to hear without special equipment.
 Bat detectors are often used by pet owners for this purpose.

 In research studies, the chirping is associated with positive emotional feelings, and social bonding occurs with the tickler, resulting in the rats becoming conditioned to seek the tickling.
 However, as the rats age, the tendency to chirp appears to decline.

 Brown rats also produce communicative noises capable of being heard by humans.
 The most commonly heard in domestic rats is bruxing, or teeth-grinding, which is most usually triggered by happiness, but can also be 'self-comforting' in stressful situations, such as a visit to the vet.
 The noise is best described as either a quick clicking or 'burring' sound, varying from animal to animal.
 Vigorous bruxing can be accompanied by boggling, where the eyes of the rat rapidly bulge and retract due to movement of the lower jaw muscles behind the eye socket.

 In addition, they commonly squeak along a range of tones from high, abrupt pain squeaks to soft, persistent 'singing' sounds during confrontations.